hallpaz/3dsystems20/docs/project.md.md

 ### Conclusion and next steps

 We managed to complete the forward rendering step of our panoramic scene using the Soft Rasterizer.
 As we are working over early stages tools, we are subject to unexpected bugs as the one we found in Pytorch3D renderer.
 Fortunately , we could count on the original implementation of
-The last results We'd like to conduct The inverse rendering experiments need
+The results on camera pose optimization suggest we could optimize the pose of new 3d objects inside the pan we We'd like to conduct The inverse rendering experiments need

 Although ... we managed to complete the rendering step
 -   ✓Parameterize rotations (quaternions?)